cpcloudnl/dane-smtp/README.md

-# DANE TLS: DNS-Based Authentication
+# SMTP Security via Opportunistic DNS-Based Authentication of Named Entities (DANE) Transport Layer Security (TLS)

-Use DANE to start and verify secure SMTP connections between MTAs.
+Use DANE to start and verify secure SMTP connections between MTAs (or MUA-to-MTA submission).
 This mitigates an MITM-attack.

 ### Prerequisites

 #### Inbound email:
-* Your mail server [has support](#opens-a-tls-connection-to-a-mail-server) for STARTTLS.
+* Your mail server [supports](#opens-a-tls-connection-to-a-mail-server) STARTTLS.
 * Your domain (and mail server domain) are using [DNSSEC](https://dnsviz.net/).

 👉 DANE for email you receive = [publishing a DNS record](#tlsa-resource-record).